vivrichards600/friendlytester.github.io/pages/java/intellij/usingintellij.md

 ![IntelliJ Project Window](/images/course/intellijprojectwindow.png)

-If you right click in a folder, you'll see 'New', from there you can add new files to your project.
+If you right click on a folder, you'll see 'New', from there you can add new files to your project.

 ### Running a Test
 We can tell that a method is a test, as it will have @Test above the method name.
 So the easiest way to run that test is to right click inside the method and select 'Run <method name>'.